 Moreover, with only a single ISP wiring the entire country to the Internet, there are high chances that all user data is open to access by the government.

 Free VPNs, as a rule, aren’t equipped with the encryption and security mechanisms that can thwart the attempts of governments like Cuba to poke their noses in your data.
-In addition, some lesser known providers offer free VPNs that are actually sham products for collecting user data and selling to authorities or advertisers.
+In addition, some lesser-known providers offer free VPNs that are actually sham products for collecting user data and selling to authorities or advertisers.

-Therefore, you should give wide berth to free VPNs in Cuba if you value your privacy and security.
+Therefore, you should give a wide berth to free VPNs in Cuba if you value your privacy and security.
 However, if premium VPNs are too heavy on the wallet, there are some providers operating on the freemium model which are trustworthy enough.

-Popular TV Channels in Cuba
+Popular Cuban TV Channels to Access from Outside Cuba

 If you are traveling away from Cuba for a while, keep in mind that local TV channels probably won’t be available through TV broadcast or live stream in your destination country.